MareoRaft/notes/applescript notes.md

-return # Ends prematurely.
-But this won't exit the script if you're inside a function.
+-- Ends prematurely.
+But this won't exit the script if you're inside a function. return

 delay 0.2 # this is like a pause, about 0.2 seconds